- Exercise on team working skills

 Try to answer the 28 questions as honestly as you can.
 Click on "First Question" to begin.
 Please try to answer ALL the questions.
 You can go back to questions to change your answers by clicking on the previous question button.

 Your score can be from 0 to a maximum of 12 on each of seven group roles.
 Make a note of your scores or print out the page and then see below to find out what these roles involve.

 The roles people play in meetings.

-Energises groups when motivation is low through humour or being enthusiastic.
+Energises groups when motivation is low through humour or through being enthusiastic.
 They are positive individuals who support and praise other group members.
-Don't like sitting around.
-They like to move things along by suggesting ideas, clarifying the ideas of others and confronting problems.
+They don't like sitting around.
+They like to move things along by suggesting ideas, by clarifying the ideas of others and by confronting problems.
 They may use humour to break tensions in the group.

 They may say: